 Where Kids Use Tech Dictates How They Use Tech

-It’s impossible for parents to control all of the doorways that exist for a child to access the web.
+Parents can’t control all of the doorways that exist for a child to access the web.
 Creating a teach-ready home is one thing, but how many other ways exist for your child to watch YouTube without you knowing?
 While parents can’t control all of the places where their kids spend time, there are a few high-risk environments that warrant more attention.

 5 Dangerous Places For Digital Kids